TechSavantis/polisparalela/site/content/thinks/post-to-instagram-desktop-chrome-pc-mac.md

 ---
-title: "How to post to Instagram from your desktop PC, laptop or Mac | Tomango"
+title: "How to post to Instagram from your desktop PC, laptop or Mac | Polis Paralela"
 author: "tom"
 date: 2018-04-11 10:55:44
 description: We were chuffed to bits when we found this out.
 Upload straight from Google Chrome in mere seconds with this quick and foolproof process!